 - Building entrances and ramps will be cleared manually to a point away from the entry where powered snow removal equipment can be safely used.

 - Plowing will continue until all sidewalks have been cleaned.

-After the snow event we will continue to clear primary and secondary roadways, parking lots, sidewalks, stairwells, docks and building entrances to bare pavement and maintain a clear bare track.
+After the snow event the Facilities Department will continue to clear primary and secondary roadways, parking lots, sidewalks, stairwells, docks and building entrances to bare pavement and maintain a clear bare track.
 Major snow events may cause delays in this plan.
 Inaccessibility to parking lots because of parked and/or unmoved vehicles may also delay clearing operations.
-Snow blower operations will commence at 5 a.m. outside most Residence Halls.
+Snow blower operations will commence as early as 5 a.m. outside most Residence Halls.

 On snowy days, PLEASE remember to park in areas that have already been plowed.
 This will allow our staff to remove the remaining snow as quickly and efficiently as possible.